akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The door closed behind them.
 Sir Guy sat alone, the candle flickering, the parchment still on the table.
 He felt important, not noticing that the others had not once asked for his opinion on anything beyond Stanwey.

 In the corridor, Roche’s voice faded: “The Clito business requires a messenger to Flanders.
 The French king waits.
-We set the stage for a future heir.
+We set the stage for a scandal that will echo for years.
 One step at a time.”

 The words trailed off, lost in the stone.